 2. How does a bee garden grow?
 Choose bee-friendly plants

-Start by planting something simple to suit your space, your time and your interests.
+Start by planting something simple to suit your space, time and interests.
+Read our seasonal guide to plants for bees and other pollinators.

 Pots on a patio, herbs in a planter or even a hanging basket can get you going and help bees – if you grow the right plants.